t0mmyt/seisglitch/Docs/source/help.rst

 Bugs
 ====

-If you found something you consider a bug, why not reporting it properly so it's taken care of?
+If you have questions or found something you consider a bug, why not mentioning so we can take care of it?
 | https://pss-gitlab.math.univ-paris-diderot.fr/data-processing-wg/seisglitch/issues

-You can also contact me in case need be:
+You can also contact me directly in case need be:
 john.robert.scholz@gmail.com